A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

-The residual 4\% difference between MPS and Tree methods motivated the development of an optimized tensor network structure, termed TreeX, which better accommodates the system's entanglement patterns.
-The structure of TreeX is depicted in Fig.~\ref{fig:diagram}(c).
-The tree is designed based on the entanglment analysis of Tree calculations, shown in Fig.~\ref{fig:entanglement}.
-The bonds with largest entanglement entropy are shown as they are the bottleneck of the computation.
+The residual difference between Chain and Tree structures with large bond dimension motivated the development of optimized tensor network structures.
+For MPS and TTNS, the new structures are termed ChainX and TreeX, respectively, and are shown in Fig.~\ref{fig:diagram} (c) and (d).
+ChainX and TreeX are designed based on the entanglement analysis of Tree calculations, shown in Fig.~\ref{fig:entanglement}.
+The bonds with the largest entanglement entropy are shown as they are the bottleneck of the computation.
 Fig.~\ref{fig:entanglement} reveals that the low frequency OT modes exhibit significantly stronger entanglement compared to the $F/R$ vibrations, the electronic states, and the high frequency modes.
-High-frequency modes show negligible entanglement, allowing flexible placement in the network without impacting the calculated dynamics.
+High-frequency modes show negligible entanglement, allowing flexible placement in the network without affecting the calculated dynamics.
 Furthermore, the low frequency modes associated with the smallest OT index have the strongest entanglement.
 Guided by these observations, TreeX groups OT 1-2, OT 3-6 and OT 7-13 as the top subtrees, to distribute the entanglement evenly.
-We note that although our numerical experiments confirm that TreeX reduces errors compared to other tensor network structures, it is unlikely the optimal tree structure for this model and further structral optimization could lead to additional enhancements~\cite{larsson2019computing, li2022fly}.
+ChainX is inspired by TreeX, where the OT 1 unit with the strongest entanglement is placed in the middle of the chain.
+We note that although our numerical experiments confirm that TreeX reduces errors compared to other tensor network structures, it is unlikely the optimal tree structure for this model and further structural optimization could lead to additional enhancements~\cite{larsson2019computing, li2022fly}.

+Our ChainX/TreeX calculations, performed with bond dimensions up to $M=512$ and $M=256$ respectively and combined with the extrapolation scheme from Fig.~\ref{fig:ext}, are shown in Fig.~\ref{fig:tree4}(a).